jspotten/cs324-labs/11b-hw-iomultiplex/README.md

 # Edge-Triggered Monitoring

 Edge-triggered monitoring with epoll replaces the default behavior of level-triggered monitoring.
+With level-triggered monitoring, `epoll_wait()` returns for an event if the data is ready and has not been read.
-With edge-triggered monitoring, `epoll_wait()` only returns for an event if the data is new--not if was _ready_ but not actually _read_.
-This minimal notification, increases efficiency.
+With edge-triggered monitoring, `epoll_wait()` only returns for an event if the data is _new_.
+Edge-triggered monitoring gives us minimal notification, which increases efficiency.

 To illustrate how this works, modify `echoservere.c` in the following ways: